Skip to content

 How to ask for the bill in German

-This is one of the most important parts of restaurant German because the timing and wording can feel different from country to country.
+This is one of the most important parts of a restaurant visit.

 The core phrase